Skip to content

 The site built by nk.build_site is compatible with Mechanical Turk and Prolific.
 The built site handles the expected integration logic for each platform, out-of-the-box (e.g. extracting query parameters, POSTing data, redirecting at the right moment, ...), so you do not have to set this up yourself.

-However, some configuration might still be needed: if you are using Prolific, you must provide a nodekitSubmitTo query parameter whose value is a URL-encoded submission endpoint.
-This is how the Graph site will know where to transmit the participants' Trace data to your server or bucket.
+However, some configuration might still be needed: the Graph site looks for a nodekitSubmitTo query parameter whose value points to your submission endpoint.
+This is how the Graph site knows where to POST the participants' Trace data to your server or bucket.

-For example, if your entrypoint URL is "https://site.com/graphs/568...7f6a/index.html", and you have an endpoint set up at "https://my-endpoint.com", you would specify the nodekitSubmitTo query parameter with:
+For example, if your entrypoint URL is https://site.com/graphs/568...7f6a.html, and you have an endpoint set up at https://my-endpoint.com, the final URL needs to contain a URL-encoded nodekitSubmitTo query parameter:

 Mechanical Turk allows ExternalQuestion Assignments to post behavioral data to their backend, where you can later retrieve it.
 The Graph site automatically submits the Trace data to Mechanical Turk, even if nodekitSubmitTo is not provided.
 Thus, supplying the nodekitSubmitTo query parameter is optional, if you are using Mechanical Turk.